Christian Kracht: Stage adaptations and screenplays

 Since 2004, a stage version of the novel 1979 directed by Matthias Hartmann has been performed in theatres in Zurich, Bochum and Hannover.
 In 2009, the play was shown at the Burgtheater in Vienna, while a stage version of Ich werde hier sein im Sonnenschein und im Schatten has been performed at theatres in Basel, Stuttgart and Berlin.
 In 2015, a dramatized version of Imperium premiered at Thalia Theater in Hamburg, Germany.
-A stage version of The Dead (Kracht novel) premiered in December 2017 at Bern Theatre in Switzerland's capital.
+A stage version of The Dead premiered in December 2017 at Bern Theatre in Switzerland's capital.

 Kracht co-authored the screenplay for the 2013 film Finsterworld, which was directed by his wife Frauke Finsterwalder.
 The couple also co-wrote the screenplay for Finsterwalder's second feature film, Sisi & I, a biopic about Empress Elisabeth of Austria, premiered at the 73rd Berlin Film Festival on 19 February 2023.

 Kracht's 2021 novel Eurotrash was adapted for the stage by Jan Bosse at Schaubühne, Berlin, premiering on 18 November 2021 where it has been running continuously.
 Different adaptations have been brought to the stage by Israeli director Itay Tiran at Burgtheater in Vienna, and by Austrian director Stefan Pucher at Thalia Theater (Hamburg).
+A Swedish version is currently playing at Stockholm's Teater Galeasen.
+An English language version is in production at the Young Vic Theatre in London, starring Kathryn Hunter and Ben Wishaw.

-A film version of Eurotrash is currently in production, directed by Finsterwalder, starring Barbara Sukowa, Alexander Fehling and Luna Wedler.
+A film version of Eurotrash of the same title, directed by Finsterwalder, starring Barbara Sukowa, Alexander Fehling and Luna Wedler premiered at the Filmkunstmesse Leipzig on 15 September 2026.